bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?

+The dom is a document model that can be manipulated by javascript rather than having to write the css and the html.

 2. What is an event?

+An event is an action passed into the dom that changes the dom.

 3. What is an event listener?

+An event listener allows the dom to be changed and adds interactivity to the webpage. for example click would be an event listener.

 4. Why would we convert a NodeList into an Array?

+We would convert a nodeList into an array in order to better understand it and read it easier.

 5. What is a component?

+A component is an independent and reusable bit of code.
+They are like functions but work in isolation to return the html.